Q. What is the title of the degree conferred through this program?

 Q. What is the deadline to apply?

-A. The deadline to apply for spring, 2018 is January 15, 2018.
+A. The deadline to apply for Fall, 2019 is August 15th, 2019.
 There may be some flexibility with extensions of this deadline for students who can complete their applications quickly.

 Q. How much does the tuition cost?

 A. Wyoming in-state tuition is $650 per credit hour.
 Out-of-state tuition is $825 per credit hour.
 In-state tuition is extended to members of selected national pharmacy associations, to federal agency employees (including active-duty military) and to pharmacy residents.

 Q. Are there any additional discounts for members of the Wyoming Pharmacy Association?